Responses to Key Themes Emerging from the November 2013 - April 2014 Public Comment Period & Next Steps

 The associated footnote reads:

-- 6 The intent of this guideline is to encourage greater disclosure, while recognizing a number of challenges in doing so for manufacturers, including supply chain complexity and intellectual property confidentiality.
-This guideline is not relevant to products that do not include chemicals with known intrinsic hazards.
+- 6 The intent of this criterion is to encourage greater disclosure, while recognizing a number of challenges in doing so for manufacturers, including supply chain complexity and intellectual property confidentiality.
+This criterion is not relevant to products that do not include chemicals with known intrinsic hazards.

-The Data Quality and Reliability (II.3) guideline, formerly referred to as "Credible Scientific Reasoning," was augmented for additional clarity, drawing from EPA's Scientific Integrity Policy and EPA's Information Quality Guidelines.
-The Weighting Methodologies (II.8), and Impact Assessment Disclosure (II.11) Guidelines did not change in this new version.
+The Data Quality and Reliability (II.3) criterion, formerly referred to as "Credible Scientific Reasoning," was augmented for additional clarity, drawing from EPA's Scientific Integrity Policy and EPA's Information Quality Guidelines.
+The Weighting Methodologies (II.8), and Impact Assessment Disclosure (II.11) criterion did not change in this new version.